Winbobob/winbobob.github.io/source/_posts/2022-12-31-books-I-finished-in-2022.md

 - audible
 ---

-> The book I finished in 2022 with one-sentence notes.
+> The book I finished in 2022 with notes.

 <style>
 td {